This common condition can arise for a number of reasons. Does it affect you?

 Ask your healthcare practitioner if a leaky gut test (available from Genova diagnostics) might be appropriate for you.
 I have found these to be useful in some situations, but since the condition can be transient and episodic (as with histamine sensitivity, binge drinking, and bouts of stress), the test can miss it.
 Often, clinical history and presentation is enough to go on.

 Take L-glutamine on an empty stomach, 2-3 x day.
 This amino acid is the preferred food of your intestinal cells, and has been shown to reduce gastrointestinal inflammation.
-I have seen great results with Repairvite, a wonderfully soothing, glutamine-containing powder that is part of the New Year’s Gut and Stress Cleanse Kit.
+I have seen great results with RepairVite™, a wonderfully soothing, glutamine-containing powder that is part of The Gut and Stress Soother Kit.

 Herbal Allies: Teas of calendula, marshmallow and gotu kola, and extracts of licorice can be used to support the intestinal mucosa.

-Do a “4R” gut-healing program like The New Year’s Cleanse.
+Do a "4R" gut-healing program like The Gut and Stress Soother Cleanse.
 Download the cleanse to read all about it.
 The basic premise is to remove dietary irritants, which gives you the best opportunity to repair your troubled gut lining.
 You also re-inoculate with friendly flora, and then re-introduce foods to see which ones provoke gut discomfort.

 With this kit you'll get 7 targeted supplements to get your digestion back on track and bring enjoyment back to eating!
 We've hand selected each item in this kit to optimize your digestion from every angle.
 We've included the highest quality, natural products like low-histamine probiotics to lay the foundation for a balanced microbiome, vegan-friendly enzymes to take over some the digestion duty, and a hearty combination of herbs to protect, repair and soothe digestive tissues.